smart-on-fhir/health-cards/docs/index.md

 * Verifiers will learn the list of participating issuers out of band; each issuer will be associated with a public URL
 * Verifiers will discover public keys associated with an issuer via [`.well-known` DID URLs][well-known]
 * For transparency, we'll publish a list of participating organizations in a public directory

-### Which lab tests should be considered in decision-making?
-* We'll create or identify FHIR profiles for each lab test that define required fields, vocabularies, etc.
-* Verifiers will learn out of band about which lab tests should be considered in decision-making; this set is expected to evolve over time as new tests are developed and as our scientific understanding evolves

-In a _post-pilot deployment_: a network of participants would define and agree to a formal Trust Framework.
-This is still TBD.
+* In a _post-pilot deployment_, a network of participants would define and agree to a formal Trust Framework

 ## Privacy